 As explained, 5G will benefit some industries more than others, but it will also impact society as a whole, specifically when we all have access.
+5G promises a variety of exciting innovations for Canada.
 5G will have a higher capacity than 4G, so more users can connect at any given time.
 5G will also improve those cloud-based services that many of us have grown reliant on for digital storage.

 When Will Networks Release 5G?

 5G is already here, though not yet offered worldwide; however, the plan is to have about half of the planet using 5G by 2025.
 This is partially because the infrastructure necessary for 5G is costly, making it unaffordable in some areas.

 This means you could get low band 5G, but keep in mind that the speeds are fairly similar to that of 4G since 5G has yet to become finalized.
 However, 5G frequencies travel further than that of 4G, meaning a better connection depending on your area.
 Other cellular users will get mid-band since those increased speeds are not yet on par with where experts have theorized they will be once completed.